kamransumar/password-locker/README.md

 # kamran sumar
 #### application to add passwords and accounts, 22.07.18
-#### By **{kamran sumar}**
+#### By **kamran sumar**
 ## Description
-{this application enables the user to create an account and allows them to add an existing account for a certain platform as well as generate an account for a cetain platform and even generates for them a password. }
+this application enables the user to create an account and allows them to add an existing account for a certain platform as well as generate an account for a cetain platform and even generates for them a password.
 ## Setup/Installation Requirements
 * first the user needs to install the python language terminal
 * for mac users  they should install brew and xcode to make the instalation process easy to do